 What should I do if I believe someone is defrauding the government?

-If you believe that a person or corporation that you are associated with is defrauding the government, contacting an attorney to discuss your legal options should be your next move.
+If you believe that a person or organization that you are associated with is defrauding the government, contacting an attorney to discuss your legal options should be your next move.

 The statute of limitations is generally six years to sue for fraud against the government and usually three years for retaliation against the whistle-blower.
 However, to prevent multiple recoveries, the first person who files a case regarding a particular fraudulent scheme is usually the only one who is allowed to obtain a recovery.
-Therefore, it makes sense to contact an attorney and find out if your case is viable sooner rather than later.
+Therefore, it makes sense to contact a qui tam whistleblower attorney and find out if your case is feasible sooner rather than later.